learn-co-curriculum/hs-invitation-maker-lab/README.md

 3. Next she doesn't want her date and day to be strings.
 She wants to turn them into numbers.
 Can you fix this for her?

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-invitation-maker-lab' title='Graduation Invitation Maker'>Graduation Invitation Maker</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/hs-invitation-maker-lab'>Pre-College Lab: Invitation maker</a> on Learn.co and start learning to code for free.</p>